Loss based prior for the degrees of freedom of the Wishart distribution

-We study the merits of our approach by considering three datasets of differing size, namely, a small (with $m=3$), a medium (with $m=7$) and a large (with $m=15$) dataset.
-The second dataset analysed is the Google Dengue Trends (GDT) for ten different countries \citep{Carneiro2009,Strauss2017}.
-In both applications, we perform out-of-sample measures to measure the forecasting accuracy of our approach with respect to the Normal-Wishart prior.
-Comparing the two models reveals that our approach improves in terms of root mean square errors (RMSE) and continuous rank probability scores (CRPS).
+We study the merits of our approach by considering the Federal Reserve Economic Data (FRED) dataset by \cite{McCracken2016} and \cite{McCracken2020}, and by performing both point and density forecasting measures on different macroeconomic variables.
+The proposed prior has two important advantages compared to fixing the degrees of freedom to a fixed value.
+Firstly, in the absence of any prior information about the true variance-covariance matrix, it is possible to integrate the process with suitable information contained in the data, making the approach more robust.
+Secondly, there is the possibility of evaluating the degrees of freedom across time via a rolling window estimation procedure.
+Indeed, we find strong evidence of changes in the degrees of freedom after the year 2000 and a fall around the 2009 financial crisis, which is strongly related to the Lehman Brothers failure.